Linguistically-Controlled Paraphrase Generation

-\paragraph{Experimental Setup} For each source and target sentence in our dataset, we extract the linguistic attributes from existing linguistic toolkits~\citep{Lu_2010, lu2012relationship,lee-lee-2023-lftk}.
+For each source and target sentence in our dataset, we extract the 40 linguistic attributes (listed in Appendix~\ref{sec:index_list}) from existing linguistic toolkits~\citep{Lu_2010, lu2012relationship,lee-lee-2023-lftk,elgaar-amiri-2023-ling}.
 The attributes include lexical, syntactic, semantic, and discourse attributes, which capture a comprehensive spectrum of linguistic structures.
-The backbone generation model in all approaches is {\textit flan-t5-base}.
-Greedy decoding is used to better reveal each approach's merits.
-Detailed hyper-parameter settings are provided in Appendix~\ref{sec:experiments}.
+We use {\texttt flan-t5-base}~\citep{chung2024scaling} as a base model, and re-implement all baselines to use the same base model for fairness.
+We use greedy decoding for all models.